AUSTRALIAN RESEARCH COUNCIL

 Thesis title: Topics in Quasi Stationarity of Markov Chains

-(Degree awarded July 2007)
+(MPhil awarded July 2007)

 Quasi-stationary distributions are tools that allow one model the long-term behaviour of processes that "die out".
 Convergence of standard truncation methods for evaluating quasi-stationary distributions is not always guaranteed, and it is desirable to have algorithms that avoid truncation.
 An algorithm which avoids truncation in computing stationary distributions is the GTH Algorithm.
 It completely avoids subtraction, and it was shown that the algorithm computes stationary distributions with low relative error, and even extremely small stationary probabilities with high accuracy.
 A simple principle has been proposed: that many algorithms in non-negative arithmetic produce results with low relative error.
-Nick has been exploring how this principle applies to the evaluation of quasi-stationary distributions.
-He has examined an algorithm for computing the dominant eigenvectors which uses non-negative arithmetic and which gives demonstrably low relative error.
+Nick explored how this principle applies to the evaluation of quasi-stationary distributions.
+He examined an algorithm for computing the dominant eigenvectors which uses non-negative arithmetic and which gives demonstrably low relative error.

 Nicholas is a risk consultant with Energy Edge (Brisbane) Ltd.